Chief-ikehi/region-based-rotation/README.md

 To meet the scalability requirement of handling 100,000 daily active users and supporting millions globally, we implemented several strategies:

-Caching: The use of Flask-Caching helps reduce server load by storing frequently accessed data, which can significantly enhance performance during peak usage times.
+**Caching**: The use of Flask-Caching helps reduce server load by storing frequently accessed data, which can significantly enhance performance during peak usage times.
 Load Balancing: In a production environment, using load balancers would distribute incoming requests across multiple server instances, allowing for better resource management and reliability.
 Database Optimization: Future plans involve integrating a scalable database solution to manage a larger question set and provide more complex query capabilities.
 Horizontal Scaling: The architecture allows for horizontal scaling, where additional instances of the application can be deployed to handle increased load.